 Click here to read an interview with Code Talker Chester Nez.

-This article was written by William R. Wilsont and originally published in the February 1997 issue of American History Magazine.
-For more great articles, subscribe to American History magazine today!
+This story was originally published in the February 1997 issue of American History magazine.
+For more great articles, subscribe here.